 WordPress accessibility is a vital component of website building that’s not discussed enough.
 But how accessible is WordPress?
 Why is accessibility so important?
 And how can you build an accessible website with WordPress?

 Access for Everyone - Accessibility Facts

 And precisely because WordPress is so popular, it has a great influence on web accessibility.
 However, the topic of accessibility is not always at the forefront of a website owner’s mind.
 Instead, most website owners are concerned with choosing the right theme, improving their SEO rank, and making sure their website loads fast.
 There’s nothing wrong with that - but it should be just as important that your WordPress website is accessible to all.

-According to statistics compiled by Interactive Accessibility 56 million Americans live with a disability.
-Additionally, Pew Research Center indicates that 54 percent of adults with disabilities in the USA use the Internet regularly.
+According to statistics from Interactive Accessibility, 56 million Americans live with a disability.
+In addition, the Pew Research Center states that 54 percent of U.S. adults with disabilities use the Internet regularly.
 And that's just the United States.
-Globally those numbers go up.
+Globally, these numbers are on the rise.

 When you ignore accessibility, you’re excluding 20% of the world’s population from being able to use your website.
 In short, forgetting about accessibility isn't good for business.
 But more importantly, it’s terrible for creating a more just and equitable world.

 If you’ve been wondering how to build an accessible website with WordPress, this guide is for you.
 We’ll answer a few key questions, including:

 - What is web accessibility?

 - Is WordPress accessible out of the box?

 - What tools and WordPress accessibility plugins can be used to help build an accessible WordPress website?